Simon-Xu-Lan/Interactive-Visualizations-and-Dashboard/README.md

 ## Make the bubble chart to be screen responsive

+- Set bubble chart width as "container" element clientWidth, so the bubble chart would stay inside container.
-- Set bubble chart width as screen.width
+  - The bubble chart would be wider than container if set chart width as screen.width
 - Exchange x, y when screen.width is less than and equal to 768px.
 - Add event listener on the screen size change
   - d3.select(window).on("resize", updatePage)